romanowski/blog/neo4j.md

 ## Indexing and constraints

 Some of the drivers for new graph database model were - how are we going to use this data, how are we going to query it, how database can help us to keep it healthy, unique or just quick to find?
-Neo4j has indexes, that works on data from nodes - they take node label and node property and can be expressed as a pair of unique values - similar to what we know from other databases.
+Neo4j has indexes, that works on data from nodes - they take node label and node property and can be constrained as a pair of unique values - similar to what we know from other databases.
+There are also "legacy" indexes, a bit lower-level as they need Java API and they are closer in how they work to Lucene engine.
+Just by using proper indexing scheme on our data, even on small data sets we could reduce query times 10-fold.
+With newer version of Neo4j, there also comes profiler and explain syntax to see, how possibly the query could be optimised by Neo engine.

 ## Delivering new Scala API